stiverthijmen163/DC2-Group-15/README.md

 # Data-Challenge-2-code

+# loading and cleaning the data
+Run the following files in order:
+- load_data_to_SQL.py
+- BoroughFinder.py
+- clean_data.py

 This repository contains the template code for the TU/e course JBG050 Data Challenge 2.
 Please read this document carefully as it has been filled out with important information.